-As a salesperson, you’re likely comfortable with the delicate balance of responsibility and reward placed on your shoulders throughout the sales process.
-You spend the time needed to perform customer research, and you have the opportunity to earn a commission once it’s all said and done.
-You get to guide your client through the buying funnel while elucidating all of the potential value that your solution will bring, but you bear some responsibility if they decide not to move forward with the purchase.
+They spend the time needed to perform customer research, and have the opportunity to earn a commission once it’s all said and done.
+They get to guide clients through the buying funnel while elucidating all of the potential value that the solution will bring, but they bear some responsibility if the client decides not to move forward with the purchase.

 Customers Who are Successful with a Product are More Likely to be Satisfied